 Restore Default Settings: Click this action if you have adjusted the default settings of the tool, and wish to return to the standard properties originally installed with Optuma.

-Delete: Delete the Analysis Cluster from the chart.
+Delete: Deletes the tool from the chart.

 Tool Name: Allows you to adjust the name of the tool, as it's displayed in the Structure Panel.